Songtech-0912/songtech-0912.github.io/content/superradiance-2/index.md

 <!-- more -->

 Differential equations are the equations that describe how almost every physical system behave.
-In the case of black holes, the geodesic equation, a second-order differential equations, governs the trajectories of moving objects around the black hole:
+In the case of black holes, the geodesic equation, a second-order differential equation, governs the trajectories of moving objects around the black hole:

 $$
 \frac{d^2 x^\sigma}{d\tau^2} + \Gamma^\sigma_{\alpha \beta} \frac{dx^\alpha}{d\tau} \frac{dx^\beta}{d\tau} = 0